cs3157/recitations/F-Function-Pointers/function-pointers.md

 Notice the function called `wasteTime`.When we follow `wasteTime` with parentheses, the function is called.
-When we don't include parentheses, `wasteTime` is automatically a function pointer.
-Why is this?
+When we don't include parentheses, `wasteTime` is automatically a function pointer. **Why is this?**

-Well everything in the program is stored in memory, even the functions, which means even they have an address.
+Everything in a process is stored in memory, even the functions, which means even they have an address.
 So `wasteTime` has an address in memory.
 When you follow `wasteTime` with parentheses (`wasteTime()`), C goes to the address and executes the function.
 If you think of `wasteTime` as storing a pointer to a